-If your system is managed by the Systems Director Management Console (SDMC), use the SDMC to install an adapter in the server.
-For instructions, see Installing a feature by using the Systems Director Management Console.
+If your system is managed by the Systems Director Management Console (SDMC), use the SDMC to remove a system fan from the server.
+For instructions, see "Removing a part by using the SDMC" on page 48.

-If your system is not managed by an HMC or an SDMC, complete the following procedure to install the adapter:
+If you do not have an HMC or an SDMC, complete the following steps to remove a system fan: